DataDog/documentation/content/en/security_platform/cloud_siem/log_detection_rules.md

 {{< img src="security_platform/security_monitoring/detection_rules/learning_duration.png" alt="Define the learned value" >}}

-Select the value(s) to detect, the learning duration, and, optionally, define a signal grouping.
-The defined group-by generates a signal for each group by value.
-Typically, the group by is an entity (like user or IP).
+Select the value or values to detect, the learning duration, and, optionally, define a signal grouping.
+The defined group-by generates a signal for each group-by value.
+Typically, the group-by is an entity (like user or IP).

 For example, create a query for successful user authentication and set **Detect new value** to `country` and group by to `user`.
 Set a learning duration of `7 days`.
 Once configured, logs coming in over the next 7 days are evaluated with the set values.
 If a log comes in with a new value after the learning duration, a signal is generated, and the new value is learned to prevent future signals with this value.